 As you can see, knowing the difference between these two types of personas is crucial for many reasons.
 And identifying goals, expectations, as well as motivations and pain points, may give you quite a few insights regarding what features you should focus on.

 - Buyer personas aren't necessarily users, but they can be.

 - User personas focus on details such as ease of use.

 - Buyer personas are more interested in higher-level goals.

 - Keep in mind that a buyer persona may be a team of decision-makers with different goals and expectations.

 - Find out how big of an influence user personas have on the final decision.

 - Do not forget to focus on skills and previous experience when creating user personas.

-Managing hoards of personas can be really frustrating, so you might want to check out UXPressia persona creation tool - it's an online solution for creating, storing, managing, sharing and exporting user and buyer personas.
+Managing hoards of personas can be very frustrating, so you might want to check out the UXPressia persona creation tool - it's an online solution for creating, storing, managing, sharing and exporting user and buyer personas.
 It is easy to use and it has a forever free plan.
 Better yet, start with this free B2B Persona template:

 Rate this post